 CCH I, LLC ("CCH I"), a current indirect subsidiary of Charter, will be reorganized to be a direct subsidiary of Charter.
 CCH I will then form a new subsidiary that will merge with Charter, through a tax-free reorganization and become the new holding company ("New Charter") that will own 100% of Charter and indirectly Charter Communications Holding Company, LLC ("Charter Holdco") ("Charter Merger").
 New Charter will then acquire an approximate 33% stake in a new publicly-traded cable provider to be spun-off by Comcast serving approximately 2.5 million existing Comcast video customers (the "Spin-Off").
 The cable systems will be contributed to Midwest Cable, Inc., which upon consummation of the Transactions, is expected to change its name to GreatLand Connections Inc. ("GreatLand Connections").
 New Charter will acquire its interest in GreatLand Connections by issuing New Charter stock to Comcast shareholders (including former TWC shareholders) as a result of a merger of a wholly owned subsidiary of New Charter with and into GreatLand Connections.
-Comcast shareholders, including the former TWC shareholders, are expected to own approximately 67% of GreatLand Connections, while New Charter is estimated pro forma EBITDA (as such term is defined by GreatLand Connections' financing sources for purposes of the financing) to fund a distribution to Comcast and issue notes to Comcast prior to the spin-off.
-Additionally, we will provide services to GreatLand Connections' gross revenues.
+Comcast shareholders, including the former TWC shareholders, are expected to own approximately 67% of GreatLand Connections, while New Charter is expected to directly own approximately 33% of GreatLand Connections.
+GreatLand Connections expects to incur leverage of approximately 5 times its estimated pro forma EBITDA (as such term is defined by GreatLand Connections' financing sources for purposes of the financing) to fund a distribution to Comcast and issue notes to Comcast prior to the spin-off.
+Additionally, we will provide services to GreatLand Connections, and we will be reimbursed the actual economic costs of such services, in addition to a fee of 4.25% of GreatLand Connections' gross revenues.